Best GPS For Kayaking

 Being resistant to water is probably one of the most important features to have on a GPS if you’re taking it kayaking, as it can easily get splashed from your paddle or the rain, or even fall overboard if it’s not securely attached to something.

 You may find that some GPS devices are waterproof, which means they should be fully functional even after being submerged in the water but you’ll probably find that there are more that are water resistant and not waterproof.

 You will often find that the water resistance level is rated using the IP code system, so the higher the IP rating, the more water resistant it is.
-For kayaking you will probably want a device with a rating of at least IPX6, which would be adequate for splashes and rain.
+For kayaking you will probably want a device with a rating of at least IPX7, which would protect against some water submersion.

 Size Matters: Keep It Small and Lightweight